 Reminders from Old Testament Times

-5 Now I want to remind you (though you are already fully aware of things),4 that the Lord,5 after saving a people out of the land of Egypt, later destroyed those who did not believe.
+5 Now I want to remind you (though you already are fully aware of these things),4 that the Lord,5 after saving a people out of the land of Egypt, later destroyed those who did not believe.
 6 Moreover, angels who failed to keep to their own domain,6 but left their proper dwelling-place, he has reserved under darkness in everlasting chains for the judgment of the Great Day, 7 just as Sodom and Gomorrah (as well as the cities around them, which sinned in the same way as these), gave themselves over to sexual immorality and went after strange flesh, and so were set forth as an example by suffering the punishment of an everlasting fire.

 Marks of False Teachers

 8 In the same way these dreamers also defile the flesh, reject authority, and revile angelic beings.7 9 Yet when Michael the archangel contended with the devil and disputed with him over the body of Moses, he did not dare to bring a reviling8 judgment against him, but simply said, “The Lord rebuke you!”
 10 But these men speak evil of9 whatever they don’t understand;10 and like unreasoning animals, whatever they do know by nature, by these very things they are brought to ruin.
 11 Woe to them, for they have traveled the way of Cain, rushed headlong for profit into the error of Balaam, and perished in the rebellion of Korah!